Buying Sailing Holiday Insurance

 It sounds obvious but hardly anyone does it.

-If you can’t get a clear answer, maybe consider using another insurer.
+If you can’t get a clear answer, consider using another insurer.

 We see people paying wildly different amounts for single trip sailing holiday insurance.
-There are lots of insurers out there so get on Google.
+There are lots of insurers out there so get on Google and shop around.
 Search terms you can use are ‘yachtsman’s insurance’, ‘adventure holidays insurance’, ‘adventure travel insurance’, ‘extreme sports travel insurance’, ‘sailing holiday insurance’ and ‘tall ship sailing holiday insurance’.

-If you are from the UK, we reckon that this is a no-brainer.
+If you are from the UK this is a no-brainer.

 Hopefully you will not need to use your Sailing Holiday Travel Insurance but if you to make a claim are you confident you will be covered?